nickreynolds/did-relayer-quick/README.md

-# Veramo did:peer provider
+# Veramo did:quick provider

-This package contains an implementation of `AbstractIdentifierProvider` for the `did:peer` method.
+This package contains an implementation of `AbstractIdentifierProvider` for the `did:quick` method.
-This enables creation and control of `did:peer` entities.
+This enables creation and control of `did:quick` entities.